FrSkyRC/ETHOS-Feedback-Community/README.md

 Thanks again for your interests and helps on the system.
 We hope it will become good enough to fulfill your demands on radio system.

+## ABOUT THE MANUALS
+If there are any mistakes, please criticize and correct them in time to us.
+Thanks.